Hammer of The Last Two: Growing up

-The third child of Jones A. Osei and Marian Osei, Hammer was born Edward Nana Poku Osei on 27 March 1976.
+He is the third child of Jones A. Osei and Marian Osei, Hammer was born Edward Nana Poku Osei on 27 March 1976.
 His father was a banker and his mother was in the fishing industry.
 They both had six children consisting of three boys and three girls, in order, Albert Osei, Angela Osei, Edward Osei, Elizane Osei, Karen Osei and Jones Osei jnr.
 He is also a descendant of the late Otumfour Opoku Ware II, one time King of the Asanti Region.
-The family lived in North Kaneshie and later moved to East Legon, a wealthy neighborhood in the capital in the late eighties.
+The family lived in North Kaneshie and later moved to East Legon, a wealthy neighborhood in the capital in the late 1980s and presently as well.
 Hammer attended Yellow Duckling nursery school, St Theresa's School, Achimota Primary School and finally the Presbyterian Boys' Secondary School, Legon.
-However his passion for music became a distraction from active academics and so he could not further his education to the university level.
+However, his passion for music became a distraction from active academics and so he could not further his education to the university level.
 Occasionally in his adolescent, the family lived in the United Kingdom and he also lived in the United States during his late teens.
 Although his father was heartbroken as Hammer's grades fell, the family realized he was a born musician and eventually supported him.
 Hammer was known to drum on any surface available to him anywhere he found himself and was also known to patrol his neighborhood with a boom box sound system while playing loud music with friends.

 Inspiration

-Growing up on his father's musical collection (such as Bonny M, the Bee Gees, Led Zeppelin, The Rolling Stones, Pavarotti, Bonnie Tyler and several television and movie theme instrumentals such as James Bond, Dynasty, Neighbours, Dallas, etc.), Hammer digested works from these great icons as early as age seven and this gave him an unusual perspective over his peers, equipping him with skills that would eventually shape up his musical career.
+Growing up on his father's musical collection (such as Bonny M, the Bee Gees, Led Zeppelin, The Rolling Stones, Pavarotti, Bonnie Tyler and several television and movie theme instrumentals such as James Bond, Dynasty, Neighbours, Dallas, etc.), Hammer digested works from these great icons as early as age seven and this gave him an unusual perspective over his peers.
+This equipped him with skills that would eventually shape up his musical career.
 After the hip-hop revolution, Hammer then became a fan of Special Ed, A Tribe called Quest, EPMD, De La Soul, Craig Mack, Guru, Rakim, Das Efx, Jay-Z, Dr. Dre, etc. But his real inspiration came from Osibisa, Quincy Jones and Bob Marley.
 Hammer is known to be a very reserved person and avoids nightclubs, parties and other social gatherings.
 The name "Hammer" initially came from a mock performance of MC Hammer’s "Here comes the Hammer" back in school as a fresher but now the Hammer name is related to the raging heavy drums associated with his music production.
 Hammer lives a simple life far from the celebrated person he is.
 Fans have credited him for being very down-to-earth.